railsbridge-boston/cookbook/TAs/README.md

 * Select a diverse set of TAs that'd represent different backgrounds such as technical experience, gender, etc.

-## Friday
+## Saturday

 Remind the TAs about the kind of conduct we expect and how to talk to new programmers.
-Look at our [Friday TA pep talk](giving-the-pep-talk.md#friday).

-## Saturday

-Remind the TAs again about the kind of conduct we expect and how to talk to new programmers.
 Look at our [Saturday TA pep talk](giving-the-pep-talk.md#saturday).